Production methods and processes are as follows:

 wrapper leaf.
 This is done in special airing rooms.

-The details of these blends are only known to Tabacuba (who own the fields, processing houses, and factories).
+The details of what specifically goes into these blends are only known to the Master Blenders.

 Small gauge cigars with a ring size of less than 36, do not contain any Ligero leaf.